New iPhone App ReleasedComplete app and website monitoring with screen recording

 After iOS version 18, it's no longer possible to opt out of iMessage's GIF feature.
 However, there are still multiple ways that it can be disabled.

 As of iOS version 18 and later, Apple removed the ability to opt out of GIFs in iMessage.
 For many parents managing their child's internet access and adults self-managing their own iPhone, GIFs can provide unwanted access to adult content.
-Fortunatley, there are a few effective ways that GIFs can be completely disabled in iMessage.
+Fortunately, there are a few effective ways that GIFs can be completely disabled in iMessage.

 This is mainly a problem for iPhone or iPad devices, but if you're an avid Apple user with a Mac device, I'll explain a technique that should work on the macOS version of iMessage as well.